Happyr/developer.happyr.com/_posts/2021-02-14-symfony-lock-and-messenger-component.md

 }
 {% endhighlight %}

+Note the use if ``RecoverableMessageHandlingException``.
+If we throw an instance of ``RecoverableExceptionInterface``, then the message will not go to the failure queue after 3 failed tries to handle the message.

 ## Lock acquired by the handler

 Sometimes you want all the logic in the handler, but you also want to make sure